emberjs/website/source/guides/getting-started/marking-a-model-as-complete-incomplete.md

 });
 ```

 When called from the template to display the current `isCompleted` state of the todo, this property will proxy that question to its underlying `model`.
 When called with a value because a user has toggled the checkbox in the template, this property will set the `isCompleted` property of its `model` to the passed value (`true` or `false`), persist the model update, and return the passed value so the checkbox will display correctly.

-Notice that `isCompleted` function calls `property`.
-By doing this it declares itself as a [computed property](/guides/object-model/computed-properties/) and that it depends upon the attribute `model.isCompleted`.
+The `isCompleted` function is marked a [computed property](/guides/object-model/computed-properties/) whose value is dependent on the value of `model.isCompleted`.

 In `index.html` include `js/controllers/todo_controller.js` as a dependency: